Dynamics of radiating particles in current sheets with a transverse magnetic field component: Base model

 Each possible value of $i_x$ corresponds to a closed loop on the $(y,q_y)$ plane, the possible values are $0<i_x<i_{xmax}\equiv f_{max}/(2\pi)\approx0.246$, where $f_{max}\approx1.55$ is the maximal value of the function $f(s)$. $i_x$ is well conserved along the trajectory except in the vicinity of the \textit{uncertainty curve} (in red on Fig.~\ref{phsp}) determined by $\eta(y,q_y)=-1$, where it experiences a quasirandom jump \cite{ZelenyiUFN2013}.
-Since this paper is devoted to studying the influence of radiation losses on the trajectory, and not much radiation loss is accumulated in the small vicinity of the uncertainty curve where the jump occurs, the quasirandom jumps of the quasiadiabatic invariant will be disregarded throughout this paper unless specifically stated otherwise.
-The green curve on Fig.~\ref{phsp} is the curve $\dot{q_y}=0$ or $\eta(y,q_y)=\eta^*$ \cite{Traj}, which will be important later.
-To the left of the green curve $\eta^*<\eta(y,q_y)\leq1$ and the "fast" trajectory is of type A or B \cite{Traj} (meandering).
+Since this paper is devoted to studying the influence of radiation losses on the trajectory, and not much radiation loss is accumulated in the small vicinity of the uncertainty curve where the jump occurs, the quasirandom jumps of the quasiadiabatic invariant will be disregarded throughout this paper.
+The green curve on Fig.~\ref{phsp} is the curve $\dot{q_y}=0$ or $\eta(y,q_y)=\eta^*$ \cite{Traj}, which will be shown to be of importance further.
+To the left of the green curve $\eta(y,q_y)$ takes values $\eta^*<\eta(y,q_y)\leq1$ and the "fast" trajectory is of type A or B from \cite{Traj} (meandering).
 Between the green and the red curves $-1<\eta(y,q_y)<\eta^*$ and the trajectory is of type C \cite{Traj}.
 To the right of the red curve $\eta(y,q_y)<-1$ and the trajectory is of type D \cite{Traj} (non-crossing).

 An interesting feature of this system is that $\dot{z}{\sim}\dot{p_y}{\sim}p_z$.
 As a result, with the right choice of the origin of coordinates $z{\sim}p_y$, and the trajectory in the phase space $(y,p_y)$ is similar to the projection of the trajectory onto the $yz$ plane.
 In the $x$ direction the trajectory oscillates around zero if the current point on the $(y,p_y)$ plane is to the left of the red curve and around a non-zero value with a quasirandom sign \cite{ZelenyiUFN2013, Traj} if it is to the right of the red curve.
-Thus, the whole trajectory resembles a split torus.
+Thus, the whole trajectory resembles a split torus \cite{ZelenyiUFN2013}.